 There are only a few of these vintage horse race games left in the U.S. and one is at The D (the other is at MGM Grand).
 For as little as a quarter, you can bet on the mechanical horses just as you would at the horse races.
 While you’re at it, be sure to check out the rest of the throwback games on the second floor.

-9. See a show at the Smith Center
+9. See a show at The Smith Center for the Performing Arts

-The Smith Center is the king of performing arts in Vegas and is a truly world-class venue.
+The Smith Center for the Performing Arts is the king of performing arts in Vegas and is a truly world-class venue.
 They're home of The Nevada Ballet Theatre and the Las Vegas philharmonic, but host a variety of entertainment from plays to opera.

 10. Eat a pasty at Cornish Pasty Co.

 Pasties are baked pastries usually containing meat and are particularly associated with Cornwall, England.
 Cornish Pasty Co. is a DTLV classic—get anything from tikka masala to chicken pot pie inside a pasty.

 If you're interested in learning a little about Vegas history, you have to check out the Neon Museum.
 The museum collects and restores vintage neon signs and displays them in their "Neon Boneyard".
 The gallery includes classic signs like the: Lucky Cuss Motel, The Silver Slipper, Society Cleaners, Binion's Horseshoe, and more.

 2. Find the seesaw at Park on Fremont

 On the corner of Fremont Street and Las Vegas Boulevard, you'll find this unique bar and restaurant.
 Sip cocktails at the bar inside, or bring them out to the back patio where you'll spot their seesaw.